RedaElmar/COVID-19_Morocco/README.md

 This dataset includes chronologic tracking of the number of people affected by COVID-19 in Morocco, including:

-* confirmed tested cases of Coronavirus infection
+* Confirmed tested cases of Coronavirus infection
-* the number of people who have reportedly died while sick with Coronavirus
+* The number of people who have reportedly died while sick with Coronavirus
-* the number of people who have reportedly recovered from it
+* The number of people who have reportedly recovered from it
-* the number of people who tested negative
+* The number of people who tested negative
 * Data is disaggregated by region (Since March 22,[The Moroccan Ministry of Public Health](https://www.sante.gov.ma/Pages/Accueil.aspx) started publishing the regional distribution of confirmed cases)